AdobeDocs/analytics-platform.en/help/components/real-time/real-time.md

   * When your new product page went live, are you collecting customer data from the page?
   * Is your live media event going ok?

 Do not consider real-time reporting for operations monitoring use cases.
-For example, to answer the question: is a site actually working?
+For example, to answer the question whether a site is actually properly working.
+Since the [real-time refresh toggle](use-real-time.md) automatically disables after 30 minutes and the real-time report stops refreshing, you should not use a real-time report as a reliable source for these kind of use cases.

 ## Definition